-This benefit (which applies only if Accelerated Specified Illness Benefit has been selected and accepted by the Company) provides for an amount to be paid if the Life Insured is diagnosed with a Partial Payment Specified Illness as outlined in Appendix B during the Term of Cover for Accelerated Specified Illness Benefit.
+This benefit (which applies only if Accelerated or Standalone Specified Illness Benefit has been selected and accepted by the Company) provides for an amount to be paid if the Life Insured is diagnosed with a Partial Payment Specified Illness as outlined in Appendix B during the Term of Cover for Accelerated or Standalone Specified Illness Benefit.
+Conditions applying to Partial Payment Specified Illness Benefit are described in Section C, Condition 2.1.3.